 During the COVID-19 pandemic, the BOE has conducted its meetings virtually via WebEx with a link on the district website, which allows members of the public to observe the meeting and to sign up and to offer public comment.
 Please note that you will not be able to see who else is attending the virtual meetings because of privacy concerns, although speakers will be identified.

 Both prior to and during the pandemic, BOE meetings have also been broadcast on Fios Channel 33 and livecast on the district's website.
-Video recordings of each meeting are also posted to the district's website approximately one to two weeks after each meeting.
+Video recordings of each meeting are also posted to the district's website a few days to one week after each meeting.

 The Board must generally post its meeting agenda to the district's website at least 48 hours prior to the start of each public meeting, and those agendas will generally include copies of all resolutions expected to be voted upon at the meeting, including all non-confidential attachments.
 For example, you will typically find the Business Administrator/Board Secretary's monthly business reports, any policies up for revision or review, and any contracts to be awarded.